james-yf/Uni/cs2521/Notes/Makefiles.md

 3. Assembly: The assembler **converts the assembly language file into machine code** and produces an object file `.o`.

-- Although compilation and assembly are considered as distinct steps, the `-c` flag tells the compiler to compile the source code and      assemble it into an object file `.o`.
+- Although compilation and assembly are considered distinct steps, the `-c` flag tells the compiler to compile the source code and      assemble it into an object file `.o`.
 We don't have to handle the two steps separately.

 3. Linking: